VH-Lab/NDI-matlab/docs/reference/+ndi/+database/+implementations/+database/matlabdumbjsondb.m.md

   query, then an empty cell array ({}) is returned.
 An array VERSIONS contains the document version of of each ndi.document.

-Help for ndi.database.implementations.database.matlabdumbjsondb/search is inherited from superclass NDI.DATABASE
+Help for ndi.database.implementations.database.matlabdumbjsondb/search is inherited from superclass ndi.database
 ```

 ---